Why active listening is important

 Carl Rogers, an American psychologist, has typically been recognized to have brought the importance of active listening in psychotherapy to the forefront.
 He helped bring a human-centered movement to psychology.

-The term “active listening” was first used by the psychologists Carl Rogers and Richard Farson in their paper called “active listening” that they published in 1957.
+The term “active listening” was first used by the psychologists Carl Rogers and Richard Farson in their paper called “Active Listening” which they published in 1957.
 They talked about the importance of attentive listening to bring positive changes in other people.

 Conclusion